 Waterwheel Plant Facts

-- The Waterwheel Plant serves as the common name for the rather remarkable Aldrovanda Vesiculosa.
-It remains a truly extraordinary carnivorous plant.
+- The truly amazing Waterwheel Plant serves as the common name for the rather remarkable Aldrovanda Vesiculosa.
+The species also remains a truly extraordinary carnivorous plant.

 - Genetically, this rather surprising species actually holds appears to be related to the Venus Flytrap.
-This plant species, however, is aquatic and entirely free-floating.
+This fascinating plant species, however, is fully aquatic and entirely free-floating.

 - The name derives from the fact that the whorls are around a central, free-floating stem.
 Despite its aquatic nature, it represents one of the few carnivorous plants capable of rapid movement.